wiheto/teneto/docs/tutorial/plotting_a_temporal_network.rst

   >>> #Set colourmap
   >>> plt.rcParams['image.cmap'] = 'autumn'

 Then we need to generate a binary undirected network to work with.
-Here we have 5 nodes over 10 time points.
-There is a 0.2% probability each 0. (see the tutorial/generating_a_random_network example for more information)
+Here we have 5 nodes over 10 time points
+(see the tutorial/generating_a_random_network example for more information)

 .. code-block:: python